Workplace Violence: Statistics and Consequences

 photo of injured worker getting consultation

 Any act of threat, physical violence, or emotional abuse is considered workplace violence.
-The statistics for workplace violence paint a grim picture.
-Millions of Americans suffer from workplace violence every year.
+The statistics of workplace violence paint a grim picture.
+According to recent labor statistics, millions of Americans suffer from workplace violence injuries every year, ranging from minor incidents to life-altering consequences.
 Such incidents can lead to serious injuries that can have a long-lasting impact on the victims and their families.
-Workplace violence can be physiological or psychological injuries in nature.
-Let us explore some of the statistics and consequences of workplace violence.
+Among these, fatal occupational injuries and workplace homicides represent some of the most tragic outcomes of workplace violence.

 Types of Workplace Violence